vbookshelf/Zindi-LOC-Sea-Turtle-Face-Detector/README.md

 The model produced a leaderboard IOU score of 0.828.
 It has a size of approx 27MB.

 It's possible to get a leaderboard score of approx. 0.87 by using a larger encoder network like Densenet161.
-However, I believe that even though this model's leaderboard score is slighly lower, its small size combined with Mobilenet's speed makes it a better candidate for use in a production system.
+However, I believe that even though this model's leaderboard score is slighly lower, its small size combined with MobileNet's speed makes it a better candidate for use in a production system.